Day 1: Arrival at Ben Gurion Airport

 Then, we will go to Tel Aviv’s most popular shuk, the Carmel Market, for a tasting tour of the most incredible, mouthwatering bites Israel has to offer.
 Optionally, we could also take a cooking class, so you can take home some Mediterranean cooking skills.

-From Shuk HaCarmel, we will head to Old Jaffa, which has been a port city for thousands of years.
-The ancient surroundings will bring you back in time.
+From Shuk HaCarmel, we will head to Old Jaffa, one of the oldest port cities in the world.
+The ancient surroundings of old cobblestone and brick will bring you back to an older time of Israeli life.

-Finally, we hope you have room for dinner at Sarona Market, a complex of restaurants and shops built where the German Templar Colony used to be.
+Finally, we'll have time for dinner at Sarona Market, a complex of restaurants and shops built where the German Templar Colony used to be.
 There are many chef restaurants to choose from and will definitely leave you feeling satisfied.

 Overnight accommodations for you are in Tel Aviv.

-We will begin the day with a drive North to Caesarea, the Roman port city, where you will enjoy a walking tour of the amphitheater and the archaeological ruins and excavations.
+We will begin the day with a drive North to the Roman port city of Caesarea, where you will enjoy a walking tour of the amphitheater, the archaeological ruins and excavations.

 Then, we will head to Zikron Yaacov, a city founded by Baron Edmund Rothschild.
 Rothschild funded many agricultural and developments in the city (as well as in Israel at large), including the Carmel Winery, founded in 1885.

-This was the first winery in modern history, and we will head there for a tasting of the finest wines Israel has to offer.
-You will tour the site, and see the cellars that are still in use for one-hundred plus years.
+This was the first winery in modern history, and we will head there for a tasting and tour of the cellars that have been in use for over 100 years.

 We will then drop you off at your Haifa accommodations.

 We will start the day with a tour of Haifa.
 First, a breathtaking view from the Mount of Carmel.
-Afterwards, we will visit the Baha’i Gardens, the beautiful holy site.
+Afterwards, we will visit the holy site of the Baha’i Gardens.

-Then, we will head to the Druze Village Dar El Carmel for some coffee and perhaps a pita Druzit, a delicious snack you won’t find at home.
+Then, we will head to the Druze Village Dar El Carmel for some coffee and perhaps a pita Druzit, a delicious snack known only to this part of the world.

 Then, we will drive to Tiberias, to drop you off at your overnight accommodations.

-We will drive from Tiberias into the Golan Heights.
-We will drive up Mount Bental, for an incredible view of Israel and Syria, including a view of Quneitra.
+We will drive from Tiberias into the Golan Heights to Mount Bental, for an incredible view of Israel and Syria, and Quneitra.
 There, we will also view the trenches and fortifications that were used during the wars that were in that region.

 We will drive you back to Tiberias for overnight accommodations.

-We will begin the day in Tiberias, one of the four Holy Cities of Israel.
-We will briefly learn about the significance of this city, as well as see a view of the Sea of Galilee.
+We will begin the day in Tiberias, one of the four Holy Cities of Israel, and learn about the significance of this city, as well as overlooking a view of the Sea of Galilee.

-Then, we will head to a kibbutz that specialized in both vegetables and dairy products for a tour, and of course, a lunch with tastings from their product line.
+Then, we will head to tour a kibbutz that specialized in both vegetables and dairy products, and of course, a lunch with tastings from their product line.

-We will then drive to Nazareth, where Jesus Christ grew up, to visit the old market to see the local produce.
+We will then drive to Nazareth, home of Jesus Christ, to visit the old market and a tour of the local manufacturing facility.
 We will visit the Elbabour Spice Mill, which has been producing and selling spices for hundreds of years.

 We will see the banks of the Jordan River, as we travel south to the Dead Sea.
 We will spend the night at accommodations by the Dead Sea.